Grafrajohn/GrahamArt/_posts/2019-10-27-girona-arts.md

 In Girona one cannot help but notice the popular support for separatism.
 It is not the place of this blog to comment on such a contentious matter but the Catalonian flag was displayed in almost every street that we walked in.
 Apartments, shops, restaurants; it is obvious that support for the separatist movement is widespread.

+## Food and hotels

+The city is well served by hotels and restaurants where visitors can enjoy a relaxing meal and a drink outside in the gentle afternoon or evening breezes.

 ## ...in conclusion

 When lockdown lifts Girona is a great place to reacquaint with the history, culture and pleasant climate of Spain.